 Start with preparing the Tables and Figures.
 While preparing these, it will quickly become apparent whether additional experiments are needed.
 It will also facilitate discussion with co-authors or other interested people, and if you need to present your data at a (department) meeting you have these ready.
 I usually keep old versions of each Figure as I often change my mind about the best way to present data.
 In the manuscript start each Table and Figure on a new page.

 Now, in the Results, carefully describe the data shown in the Tables and Figures.
 Use roughly one section (one or more paragraphs) per Figure or Table.
 Start each section with one or two sentences reminding the reader why a particular experiment was performed, and what the experiment involved.
 Give each section a relevant subheading that summarizes in one sentence the main result of that section.
 Write the Figure Legends next: each legend should explain the experiment performed, which samples were included, etc and should have a short title that gives away the main conclusion of the Figure.
 Try to make sure that the reader can understand the research by just looking at the Figures and Legends.
 And, vice versa, try to make sure the reader can understand the outcome of the experiments in the Results section without having to look up the Figures.

-After preparing the Figures and Tables and writing the Results you know which experiments are included in the manuscript so you can write the Materials and Methods.
+After preparing the Figures and Tables and writing the Results you know which experiments will be included in the manuscript so you can write the Materials and Methods.
 It does not make sense to write the Methods earlier as often experiments performed along the way are not included in the manuscript.
 Again, start each paragraph by explaining in one sentence the rationale for performing that experiment.

 Now that it is clear where the results are heading you can write the Introduction.
 First, describe the broader problem and gradually zoom into the specific aspect of the problem you worked on and what your research question was.
 Then outline in a few sentences what approach you used to answer the question.